greenelab/covid19-review/content/response-to-reviews/pathogenesis-v1.md

 2.8 Might suggest moving the cytokine section to be under the Systems-Level Effects rather than Clinical Presentation section, but it could fit in either.

+**
+The modified section has been left under the Clinical Presentation section, but the Systems-Level Effects section has been renamed to "Insights from Systems Biology" to indicate that it focuses on research in omics rather than systems-level analyses more broadly.
+**

 2.9 Line 505 - statement regarding other respiratory viruses encoding antagonists to IFN response should reference the relevant studies.

 2.10 Line 513 - word choice- replace extent with magnitude.